mibli/mpvctl/README.md

 #### Commands

 * volume [+|-]value
-    right now the only command supported.
     If +/- are present then the command will increase/decrease volume.
-Otherwise the volume will be set to given value
+Otherwise the volume will be set to given value. (persistant)

+* pause [true|false]
+    If argument is given, pause state will be set to given value, otherwise pause will be toggled. (non persistant)

 #### Example